alex-nicat/ietf-dprive-phase2-requirements/draft-ietf-dprive-phase2-requirements.md

 --- abstract

 This document describes requirements and considerations for adding confidentiality to DNS exchanges between recursive resolvers and authoritative servers.
-The intent of this document is to guide Internet Drafts in the DNS Private Exchange (DPRIVE) Working Group pertaining to recursive to authorized name servers, with the stated requirements and considerations.
+The intent of this document is to guide Internet Drafts in the DNS Private Exchange (DPRIVE) Working Group pertaining to recursive to authoritative name servers, with the stated requirements and considerations.

 --- middle